kkumer/gepard/docs/source/tutorial.rst

    >>> gepard.plots.jbod(points=DVCSpoints, lines=th).show()

-This is obviously bad, so we now fit the parameters of the theory to this data.
-We construct the ``MinuitFitter`` object, release some of the model parameters (overal normalization ``ns``, residual :math:`t`-dependence parameter ``ms2``, and normalization of the second partial wave ``secs``, all for sea quarks):
+This is obviously bad, so let us fit the parameters of the theory to this data.
+For this, we construct the ``MinuitFitter`` object, release some of the model parameters (overal normalization ``ns``, residual :math:`t`-dependence parameter ``ms2``, and normalization of the second partial wave ``secs``, all for sea quarks):